UniMath/agda-unimath/src/real-numbers/least-upper-bounds-families-macneille-real-numbers.lagda.md

           ( i))
 ```

-For leastness, let $z$ be any upper bound of the family.
+To prove it is a _least_ upper-bound, let $z$ be any upper bound of the family.
 The key step is:

 $$
   (q ∈ U_z) \;\Longrightarrow\; (q ∈ U_{\sup y}).